 London EC4Y 7BJ

 The Complaints Handling Secretary will be your point of contact throughout, unless advised otherwise.
-The Secretary is a practicing barrister within Chambers, whose identity may change from time to time.
+Rupert Butler (door tenant) is the current complaints handling secretary.

 Whether using the form, or not, the written complaint should identify: